Flawless Physio Logo

 Plantar Fascia Tear Causes

-Plantar Fascia tears can occur from repetitive impact activity such as running and jumping and are more common in the athletic population.
+Plantar Fascia tears can occur from repetitive impact activities such as running and jumping, which are more common in the athletic population.

 Plantar Fascia Tear Diagnosis